 \section{Table of components}

 Theoretical values for $E_0$ are obtained by multiplying the initialization time by their power.
-Measured $E_0$ is obtained either by multiplying the initialization time by the measured power, or fully measured by following the power consumption in real time and integrating (marked by an asterisk *).\\
+Measured $E_0$ is obtained either by multiplying the initialization time by the measured power, or fully measured by following the power consumption in real-time and integrating (marked by an asterisk *).\\

-For the measured values in Table \ref{tab:tableofeverything} (column 5 and 7), the measurements were done in one of the three following ways, depending on its power connection type: \begin{itemize} \item If the device could be plugged through a standard power adaptor to a standard electrical outlet, the measurement was done using a power meter socket~\citeH{powermetersocket} with a maximal load of 3680 W.
+For the measured values in Table \ref{tab:tableofeverything} (columns 5 and 7), the measurements were done in one of the three following ways, depending on its power connection type: \begin{itemize} \item If the device could be plugged through a standard power adaptor to a standard electrical outlet, the measurement was done using a power meter socket~\citeH{powermetersocket} with a maximal load of 3680 W.

-\item If the device was plugged to a standard lab power supply, then the measurement was done by applying the required voltage, and recording the consumed current, and multiplying the two values to get the power.
+\item If the device was plugged into a standard lab power supply, then the measurement was done by applying the required voltage, and recording the consumed current, and multiplying the two values to get the power.

 \item Finally, if the device was powered through USB, then the consumption was measured by adding a USB adaptor before the power meter socket.
-This method adds the consumption of the adaptor, but these usually have low power consumption values (USB 3.0 has a maximal output voltage of 5V with a standard requirement of 0.9 A resulting in a typical maximal power of 4.5 W). \end{itemize} When possible the power consumption was measured when the device was being used.
-The measurements for the lasers were done while emitting their optical beam; for the single photon detectors, while detecting a flow of single photons; for the computers, while they were running the control software of the CV-QKD experiment; for the waveplates, while they were rotating; for the AM modulator, while applying a pulsed signal (for the signal generator) and while locking (for the modulator bias controller); for the oven, while stabilizing a temperature of 25$^\circ$C; for the IQ modulator, while locking the modulator; for the powermeter, while receiving optical power; for for the optical switch, while applying switching commands; for the ADC and DAC, while running the CV-QKD experiment (and hence emitting and receiving signals).\\
+This method adds the consumption of the adaptor, but these usually have low power consumption values (USB 3.0 has a maximal output voltage of 5V with a standard requirement of 0.9 A resulting in a typical maximal power of 4.5 W). \end{itemize} When possible the power consumption was measured while the device was being used.
+The measurements for the lasers were done while emitting their optical beam; for the single-photon detectors, while detecting a flow of single photons; for the computers, while they were running the control software of the CV-QKD experiment; for the waveplates, while they were rotating; for the AM modulator, while applying a pulsed signal (for the signal generator) and while locking (for the modulator bias controller); for the oven, while stabilizing a temperature of 25$^\circ$C; for the IQ modulator, while locking the modulator; for the powermeter, while receiving optical power; for the optical switch, while applying switching commands; for the ADC and DAC, while running the CV-QKD experiment (and hence emitting and receiving signals).\\